blancaley/headless-CMS-strapi/README.md

 * Figma

 # Skills Learned
-* How to interact with a CMS (Content Management System) by customizing the frontend code.
+* How to interact with a CMS by connecting it to customized frontend code.
 * Structure data by creating collection types and single types as well as establishing relations.
 * Manage users, roles & permissions.
 * Deepen knowlegde of using HTTP requests.